tjko/tiny-picoprobe/README.md

 Designed with KiCad 6.0.
 PCB allows mounting Pico directly or using headers.

 ## Kerbers
-Kerber files ready to be uploade a PCB maker website (like JLCPB, etc):
+Kerber files ready to be sent to a PCB maker (like JLCPB, etc):
 * [PCB Version 1.0](kerbers/tiny-picoprobe-v1.zip)

 ## Credits